-A cleanly iterative and agile delivery approach is the only way to prevent this.
+An iterative and agile delivery approach is the only way to prevent this.

 Single Point of Contact

-The foundation team runs their own WIKI, explaining progress and allowing for comments, suggestions, requests from outside.
+The Foundation Product team runs their own knowledge management tooling, explaining progress and allowing for comments, suggestions, and requests from outside.

-I’m saying the notion of a regularly reviewed, but ostensibly perpetual, project that races ahead of tactically obsessed business projects, to provide them with short-cuts, is far more efficient than the alternative, which is chasing down every errant solution or risky manoeuvre and having to make a retrospective case for doing things properly.
+I’m saying the notion of a regularly reviewed, ostensibly perpetual, product factory that races ahead of tactical business projects, to provide them with short-cuts, is far more efficient than the alternative, which is chasing down every errant solution or risky manoeuvre and having to make a retrospective case for doing things properly.

 - The painting is called “Painting A Staircase” by Jorge Royan